What is Infertility?

 In Vitro Fertilization (IVF)- This is by far the most common form of ART.
 In this technique, multiple mature eggs are stimulated and retrieved from inside a woman’s uterus and fertilized in a petri dish with the sperm of interest.
-After a few days, the newly formed embryo is then implanted back into the uterus, where the pregnancy will be carried out.
+After a few days, the newly formed embryo is then implanted back into the uterus where the pregnancy will be carried out.

-Third party assisted ART: There are a number of third party ARTs that are often used either by themselves or in congruence with any of the above ART techniques.
+Third-party assisted ART: There are a number of third-party ARTs that are often used either by themselves or in congruence with any of the above ART techniques.
 These can include sperm donation, egg donation, surrogate or gestational carrier.
 A surrogate is used when the female in a couple is incapable of producing healthy eggs, and thus the sperm of the male partner must be used with a third party female.
-On the other hand, a gestational carrier is used when the female simply cannot carry a pregnancy, in which case IVF is conducted and the resulting embryo is implanted into a third party for pregnancy and delivery purposes.
+On the other hand, a gestational carrier is used when the female simply cannot carry a pregnancy, in which case IVF is conducted, and the resulting embryo is implanted into a third-party for pregnancy and delivery purposes.

 Infertility due to endometriosis is one of the most personable conditions we encounter at our practice.
-In these instances, we want our patients to not feel like they have no options.
+In these instances, we want our patients to feel that they have options.
 While no one can guarantee a definitive cure of infertility, we do our absolute best in treating what is often the underlying cause of the disorder, ultimately making great improvements in a patient’s chances of bearing children.
 Patients are often unaware of just how impactful excision surgery can be on their particular case.
 We work extremely hard to provide the best care possible, while at the same time ensuring patients that they are not alone in this battle.
-Our door is always open for discussion and we love to help patients with their family building needs.
+Our door is always open for discussion, and we love to help patients with their family building needs.

 When faced with such heartbreaking challenges as overcoming infertility, we believe that it should be a team effort between a woman and her partner.
 Therefore, we love meeting our patients' partners and hearing what they have to say on such issues.
-Take a listen to an overjoyed husband from Great Neck, who struggled to have a child with his wife for over 5 years, only to be blessed with a baby girl one year following his wife's surgery.
+Take a listen to an overjoyed husband from Great Neck who struggled to have a child with his wife for over five years, only to be blessed with a baby girl one year following his wife's surgery.